dgruber/drmaa2/README.md

 NOTE THAT THIS A COMPLETELY BROKEN IMPLEMENTATION AND COMPLETELY OUT OF DATE JUST HERE FOR KEEPING HISTORY ALIVE :-D

+PLEASE CONSIDER TO USE WHICH SUPPORTS A BROADER RANGE OF MODERN WORKLOAD MANAGERS: https://github.com/dgruber/drmaa2os

 A Go (#golang) API for job submission, job workflow management, and HPC cluster monitoring based on the open OGF DRMAA2 standard (http://www.drmaa.org / http://www.ogf.org).

 This Go API is a wrapper around the DRMAA2 C APIs.
 It is not yet finished.
 Improvements, bug reports, and pull requests are welcome.
 DRMAA2 Go API is not yet standardized but a draft (based on this implementation) is available here: http://redmine.ogf.org/projects/drmaav2-go-binding/repository